ziarrdan/Machine-Learning/README.md

 scipy | 1.4.1

 ## How to run the code for each assignment?
 To run the code, simply run the runscript.py file under each assignment directory.
-The firgures are generated under its coresponding "Figures" folder and all the logs are generated in the root assignment directory.
+The figures are generated under its coresponding "Figures" folder and all the logs are generated in the root assignment directory.